WojciechStopka/MovieDB_v2/README.md

 ## 2. Authentication
 Before using the API client:
--make sure you have an authentication token and account ID from 'The Movie Database' API.
+- make sure you have an authentication token and account ID from 'The Movie Database' API.
--Store the **authentication token** and **account ID** in a file named **creds.py**.
+- Store the **authentication token** and **account ID** in a file named **creds.py**.
 These files should be located in the same directory as your Python script.

 ## 3. Usage
 To use the Movie Database API Client, import the necessary libraries and create an instance of the MoviesClient class